uswds/uswds-site/pages/patterns/complex-form/establish-trust.md

 {:.margin-bottom-2}
 ## What problem does this solve?
 Government forms can be very stressful and overwhelming for users to complete.
 If they are in the midst of a crisis or recovering from trauma, form completion can be very challenging.
-Respect for their life experiences and time, and reassurances about process and privacy can help reduce user stress and frustration.
+Respect for their life experiences and time, and reassurances about process and privacy, can help reduce user stress and frustration.

 ## When to use this pattern
 Use this pattern when you are asking users to provide more than basic contact information, especially if you are collecting information that may require disclosing sensitive personal, financial, health, or safety details in a digital form.